 The other line provides the index for Japan.
 While recently the Bank of Japan has discussed a 2 percent inflation target, that does not appear to have been the target over the last 20 years.
 Reflecting the inflation outcome, it would appear that the Bank of Japan has been following essentially a zero percent price level target and that the recently announced intent to hit a 2 percent target, if implemented, will be a significant change from the past 20 years in Japan.

 Given the very different inflation target and outcome for Japan during much of the last two decades, I will today focus on countries that have been following a 2 percent inflation target.
 Figure 2 shows the price level path for the U.S., the U.K., and Sweden.
-Both the U.K. and Sweden have 2 percent inflation targets, and both remain close to the 2 percent line.
-However, at the end of the 20-year period, both the U.K. and Sweden are above the 2 percent line and above the inflation experience of the U.S. Clearly the United States has yielded no worse outcomes on inflation than other countries with a single mandate.
+Both the U.K. and Sweden have 2 percent inflation targets, and both remain fairly close to the 2 percent line.
+However, at the end of the 20-year period, the U.K. is above the 2 percent line and above the inflation experience of the U.S. while Sweden is below.
+Clearly the United States has yielded no worse outcomes on inflation than other countries with a single mandate.

 It is, of course, possible that over two decades inflation could average 2 percent, but that a country with a dual mandate might allow inflationary pressures to build up more than a country whose sole mandate was inflation, leading to more pronounced swings of inflation (and the price level) around its target.
 One way to explore this possibility is to examine the cumulative squared deviation of inflation from the 2 percent target – a measure that places greater weight on large misses from the target.
 Figure 3 provides the cumulative squared deviations of the annual (year over year) inflation rate from a 2 percent inflation target.
 The analysis is symmetric, meaning it places an equal weight on large misses above 2 percent and similarly on large deviations below 2 percent.